 This course provides students with knowledge of the process of subject cataloguing, namely: subject analysis and description using heading, keywords and classification codes.
 The theories and principles underlying the systems created for subjects cataloguing are studied and is complemented by practical exercises.
-This includes a detailed study of the Dewey Decimal Classification Scheme and introduction to the Library of Congress Classification Scheme and important aspects of other selected classification schemes; detailed study of the Sears' List of Subject Headings and an introduction to the Library of Congress Subject Headings List and other selected subject indexing systems.
+This includes a detailed study of the Dewey Decimal Classification Scheme and introduction to the Library of Congress Classification Scheme and introduction to the List and Subject Headings and an introduction to the List and Subject Headings List and other selected subject indexing systems.
 Students also learn how to create references and compile subject authority lists and use the relevant MARC fields in an online environment.
 As this course and LS21A - Cataloguing and Classification I constitute a full cataloguing and classification course, students will learn how to create a full catalogue record.